bio-tools/biotoolsRegistry/biohackathon.md

 It is over 5 years since an [article](https://doi.org/10.1093/bioinformatics/btt113) describing EDAM was published in Bioinformatics.
 Since then, there have been 18 new releases (currently EDAM 1.21), with many additions and improvements.
 Soon, we hope to release EDAM 2.0 implementing a set of features representing a step forward in value and quality over 1.* releases.

 The task (working as a group, or alone) is to enumerate; what are the desirable properties of EDAM 2.0?
 We will enumerate these properties in this [issue](https://github.com/edamontology/edamontology/issues/376), creating other issues as needed for finer-grained information.

+### Task 4: EDAM applications (discussion & hacking)
+EDAM is used (or being considered) in a variety of contexts.
+There is an opportunity for developers on projects that are using (or considering) EDAM to discuss their requirements and work with the EDAM developers.